archway-network/archway-docs/docs/overview/faq.md

 The protocol provides a full WebAssembly (Wasm) implementation for cross-language support, a Web3-compatible API, and native bridges that connect to other networks for cross-chain communication and asset transfers.

-## When will Archway launch?

-The planned launch for the Archway is sometime in mid-2022.

 ## Tokens will not be offered in the following prohibited jurisdictions:

 - United States of America